 Internships and cooperative education (co-op) experiences are some of the most meaningful college experiences.
 An internship or co-op offers a great opportunity for students to connect classroom learning to “real-world” settings, and to earn college credit and wages to help pay expenses.
-For employers, it’s a way to augment staff and to build a pipeline of talented entry-level employees.
+For employers, it is a way to augment staff and to build a pipeline of talented entry-level employees.
 The College of Business Administration (CBA) offers undergraduate internship and co-ops, as well as graduate-level opportunities in an Industrial Graduate Assistantship program.
-A full-time Coordinator of Internships Nichole Grambo assists undergraduates and employers alike through the internship/co-op experience.
+A full-time Coordinator of Internships Nichole Grambo assists undergraduates, graduates and employers alike through the internship/co-op experience.

-The internship course is a 3-credit-hour course, and students will be assessed the University tuition rate for those 3 credits.
+The undergraduate internship course is a 3-credit-hour course, and students will be assessed the University tuition rate for those 3 credits.
+Graduate internships may range from 1-3 credits.
 Students registered for the co-op course will be assessed a $55.00 course registration fee.
 If you have questions about the course for which you should register, please contact the Coordinator of Internships at firstname.lastname@example.org.
 Even if you do not want to earn course or co-op credit for the experience, you should still report all internships to the Internship Coordinator.